 - A more balanced appearance in the face, which can improve how a person looks while boosting their self-esteem.

 - A decrease in TMJ pain, which can take the form of headaches, face pain, and pain while chewing.

-Patients requiring jaw surgery should look to Dr. Perry L. Brooks or Dr. Seth R. Brooks for assistance.
-He offers years of experience providing knowledgeable care to Norman and Moore area patients.
-From the very first consultation to the last follow-up post-surgery appointment, Dr. Perry L. Brooks or Dr. Seth R. Brooks will provide only the most steadfast professionalism and poise.
+Patients requiring jaw surgery should look to our surgeons for assistance.
+He offers years of experience providing knowledgeable care to patients.
+From the very first consultation to the last follow-up post-surgery appointment, our surgeons will provide only the most steadfast professionalism and poise.

 Get the straight and beautiful mouth you’ve always desired by calling (405) 329-3500 now to schedule your appointment with Oklahoma Oral Surgery and Dental Implants.